 Best thing to do: Visit the Ashmolean Museum and get lost in history, art and culture.

 Best for: Coastal adventures

 Cornwall is a county full of adventure.
 As well as having some of the best beaches in the UK, it also has a varied landscape and a fascinating history.
-Cornwall is very dog-friendly and perfect for a holiday with your four-legged friend if you choose to bring them along.
+Cornwall is very dog-friendly and perfect for a Cornish staycation with your four-legged friend if you choose to bring them along.

 Best walk: Polperro Harbour and Headlands Walk takes you around the quaint fishing village and on some of the nearby cliffs.

 Best thing to do: The Eden Project is one of the most famous attractions in Cornwall and is a marvel to see.